Major Research Project (DM3107)

 Main Body

 Two modelling approaches were discussed.
 One way was to create a basic cube shape, which, while it may have been easier to have helped manage geometry, would not have fit the historically accurate art direction that I was going for.
-I began by selecting the bottom face of the cube, and then I began expanding it to create the angled faces.
-I then clicked each of the 4 faces and extruded inwards to create a clear outline for the windows and the doors to be placed in.
+The key skills used for this task was the extrude tool, which created the inward face.
+The scale tool was used to create the angled structure.

 Main doors